blastcloud/guzzler-docs/docs/expectations/readme.md

 ### withFiles(array $files, bool $exclusive = false)

-As a shorthand for passing multiple `withFile()` calls, you can pass an associative array of field names with `File` instances as the values.
+As a shorthand for passing multiple `withFile()` calls, you can provide an associative array of field names with `BlastCloud\Guzzler\Helpers\File` instances as the values.

 ```php
 $this->guzzler->expects($this->once())